std3rr/Just-a-Little-Game-for-my-kids/README.md

 ```
 conda install -c darthhack pyglet
 ```
-You can edit the files any way you like or through some Python IDE.
+You can edit the files any way you like or through some Python IDE.<br>
 I personaly used **Atom** for this project:<br>
 https://ide.atom.io/